Sahure

-Sahure (also Sahura, meaning "He who is close to Re") was a pharaoh of ancient Egypt and the second ruler of the Fifth Dynasty (c.
-2465 – c.
-2325 BC).
+Sahure (also Sahura, meaning "He who is close to Re") was a pharaoh of ancient Egypt and the second ruler of the Fifth Dynasty.
 He reigned for about 13 years in the early 25th century BC during the Old Kingdom Period.
 Sahure's reign marks the political and cultural high point of the Fifth Dynasty.
 He was probably the son of his predecessor Userkaf with Queen Neferhetepes II, and was in turn succeeded by his son Neferirkare Kakai.

 During Sahure's rule, Egypt had important trade relations with the Levantine coast.
-Sahure launched several naval expeditions to modern-day Lebanon to procure cedar trees, slaves and exotic items.
+Sahure launched several naval expeditions to modern-day Lebanon to procure cedar trees, slaves, and exotic items.
 His reign may have witnessed the flourishing of the Egyptian navy, which included a high-seas fleet as well as specialized racing boats.
-Relying on this, Sahure ordered the earliest attested expedition to the land of Punt, which brought back large quantities of myrrh, malachite and electrum.
-Sahure is shown celebrating the success of this venture in a relief from his mortuary temple which shows him tending a myrrh tree in the garden of his palace named "Sahure's splendor soars up to heaven".
+Relying on this, Sahure ordered the earliest attested expedition to the land of Punt, which brought back large quantities of myrrh, malachite, and electrum.
+Sahure is shown celebrating the success of this venture in a relief from his mortuary temple which shows him tending a myrrh tree in the garden of his palace whose name means "Sahure's splendor soars up to heaven".
 This relief is the only one in Egyptian art depicting a king gardening.
 Sahure sent further expeditions to the turquoise and copper mines in Sinai.
 He also ordered military campaigns against Libyan chieftains in the Western Desert, bringing back livestock to Egypt.